 Techniques involved in counseling and supervising adult and juvenile offenders.
 Emphasis is on development of effective communication models and treatment oriented programs for counseling clients in a correctional environment.
 Focus is on the development of rapport with court directed or court committed adult and juvenile offenders.
+Lecture 3 hours.
 Prerequisite: CJ 1013, 1113 and PSYCH 1113.